-If you’ve used Microsoft Excel before, you’re aware of its large array of capabilities, including real-time data syncing, comprehensive sharing capabilities.
+If you’ve used Microsoft Excel before, you’re aware of its large array of capabilities, including real-time data syncing and comprehensive sharing capabilities.
 As a result, it’s the perfect spreadsheet program for project management and collaboration with colleagues.
 The high level of cloud computing Microsoft Excel uses takes teamwork to a new level.
-The Project management template by Sheetgo is therefore the best way to create an entirely automated system using your Excel files.
+The Project management template by Sheetgo is, therefore, the best way to create an entirely automated system using your Excel files.
 Let’s explore how the template works and how you can implement it into your operations in a matter of minutes.

 Why use Microsoft Excel to manage expenses?